Luxocracy/Dotabuffer/README.md

 5. The extension should now be loaded.

 ## Version
-* Version 0.1.4
+* Version 0.1.5
+  * Friend links will now show in the extension rather than opening the dotabuff page.
+  * Fixed some issues with certain dotabuff profiles(Such as having no abandons or a team membership, which would cause errors).
-* - Optimized some stupid mistakes in the code...
+  * Fixed some issues with the time since calculations.
-* - Enabled async ajax request.
-Which should make opening the extension more responsive.
-(Was disabled out of habit because of issues in the past.)
+  * Adjusted the layout of certain cells and added the missing color for abandoned matches.

 [Full Changelog](https://github.com/Luxocracy/Dotabuffer/blob/master/src/Changelog.txt)